 Our team of testers lives on Oahu in Hawaii where the sun is shining nearly every day of the year, making sun shirts an essential part of the wardrobe.
 We rounded up some of the best sun shirts out there and wore them hiking, kayaking, paddle boarding, running, and more to bring you the best of the best.
 Our favorites combined soft material feel, breathability, and UV protection.

-If you want to take a closer look at how these sun shirts compared to one another, take a look at our Comparison Table.
+If you want to take a closer look at how these sun shirts compare to one another, take a look at our Comparison Table.
 Or, if you wish to learn more about what makes a good sun shirt, check out our Buyer’s Guide.

 The Best Sun Shirts of 2024